There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 Blog posting once per day is a good maximum, as most websites begin to experience decreasing marginal returns after ~30 posts per month.

-And, without a good disciplined content plan in place, blogging too frequently may actually create keyword cannibalization issues.
+And, without a good disciplined content marketing strategy in place, a blogging and posting frequency that is unmonitored may actually create keyword cannibalization issues.

 Some sites, however, can benefit from a higher flow of content.
 These are the high-tier sites with huge audiences and large teams of content creators.
 Posting two, three or more times each day gives each author a chance to shine, and can scale site traffic more rapidly.
 Some of these larger sites even split posts among several smaller client sites for added benefit.